cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/jaspy-envs.md

 Python 2.7 environments are no longer supported.

-### Jasr R environments
+### JasR R environments
-Environments for the "R" programming language are packaged into separate software environments, known as "Jasr".
+Environments for the "R" programming language are packaged into separate software environments, known as "JasR".
 This table lists all the Jaspy R environments provided on JASMIN and specifies the current (default) version.

 {{<alert alert-type="danger" >}}